Scalar and Tensor Form Factors for $\Lambda \rightarrow p\ell \bar{\nu}_\ell$ from Lattice QCD: Conclusions

 \section{Conclusions}

-We presented a lattice QCD determination of the scalar and tensor $\Lambda\to p$ transition form factors at the physical point.
+We presented a lattice QCD determination of the scalar and tensor $\Lambda\to p$ transition form factors using an ensemble with physical pion mass.
 The calculation is performed using an ETMC $N_f=2+1+1$ twisted mass fermion with lattice spacing $a\simeq 0.08$~fm and spatial volume (5.4 fm)$^3$.
 Ground-state matrix elements are extracted using a two-state analysis to ensure a better determination of the ground-state matrix elements.
 The full $q^2$-dependence is described using a constrained $z$-expansion.
+Since the calculation is performed at a single lattice spacing, discretization effects cannot be quantified within the present setup.
+A continuum extrapolation using additional lattice spacings is required to include these effects in the systematic uncertainty.

 The resulting scalar and tensor form factors provide the missing non-perturbative input required for a controlled analysis of non-standard interactions in semileptonic hyperon decays.
 In particular, they enable a quantitative assessment of scalar and tensor contributions to the muon-to-electron decay-rate ratio \( R^{\mu e}=\Gamma(\Lambda\to p\mu\bar\nu_\mu)/\Gamma(\Lambda\to pe\bar\nu_e), \) an observable that is largely insensitive to CKM uncertainties and free of hadronic form-factor dependence in the Standard Model at next-to-leading order.
 Using our lattice QCD inputs together with the recent LHCb measurement of $R^{\mu e}$, we determine updated sensitivity coefficients and obtain revised constraints on the scalar and tensor coefficients $(\epsilon_S,\epsilon_T)$ that probe physics beyond the Standard Model.